jhu-lcsr/costar_plan/Readme.md

 rosrun costar_bullet start --help
 ```

-The easiest way to get started with an environment you can interact with is through `ipython`.
+The easiest way to get started using line by line interactive programming is with either `ipython`
+or the [xonsh shell](http://xon.sh).
 You can use the following sample code to bring up the robot with the simple "blocks" task.

 ```
 import costar_task_plan as ctp